Christian Mitchell: Democratic Party of Illinois

-In July 2018, Mitchell was named Interim Executive Director of the Democratic Party of Illinois, the first African American serve in the role.
-As Executive Director, Mitchell traveled to every corner of the state, listening to and soliciting feedback from voters on how they’d like to see the party grow and continue its record of electing Democrats in Illinois.
+In July 2018, Mitchell was named Interim Executive Director of the Democratic Party of Illinois, the first African American to serve in the role.
+In the role, he solicited feedback from voters across the state on the direction of the party.

-Working closely with the Democratic Party Chairman and the members of the Democratic State Central Committee, Mitchell took significant steps to increase Democratic performance in the 2018 elections.
-In concert with J.B.
-Pritzker's campaign for Governor, the Party launched a $1 million voter registration program; executed a massive vote-by-mail program, targeting nearly two million eligible voters to ensure broader access and engagement during the traditional "drop-off" (non-presidential) midterm election year; and increased data sharing among campaigns from the top of the ticket to the bottom, giving down-ballot races access to additional data from which they could produce more sophisticated targeting and better-coordinated field operations.
+Working with the party chairman and the Democratic State Central Committee, Mitchell took steps intended to increase Democratic performance in the 2018 elections.
+In coordination with J.B.
+Pritzker's campaign for governor, the party launched a $1 million voter registration program; ran a vote-by-mail program targeting nearly two million eligible voters during the non-presidential midterm year; and increased data sharing among campaigns to support down-ballot races.

-Mitchell also hired a full time voter protection coordinator and created a voter protection hotline at the start of Illinois’ early voting period, creating the most sustained and far reaching voter protection effort in the state's history.
+Mitchell also hired a full time voter protection coordinator and created a voter protection hotline at the start of Illinois' early voting period, creating the most sustained and far reaching voter protection effort in the state's history.

 Under Mitchell's leadership, the Party spent more than $27M to support over 100 Democratic candidates and local Democratic party organizations in Illinois.
 As a result, Democrats achieved gains up and down the ticket, including the election of J.B.
 Pritzker as Governor, securing two additional congressional seats, three additional state senate seats, and earning a super-majority in the state house and state senate – a "wave" election that would later be cited as "changing the course of Illinois politics."